Anomandarist/Shadowrun-UK/AdventureLog/GettingAheadinLife.md

 Hearing the gunshot Smith and Loki head into the back
 - Gun down one guy in the kitchen and are engaged in melee

-- Vlad persuades Benito to cease gunplay and try to explain situation.
+- Vlad persuades Benito to cease gunplay and try to explain situation
 - We all sit down
 - Guns on the bar/tables
 - Poured drinks
 - Sanguine investigates the head and box- head turns out to have a camera of sorts in the left eye- it is removed to a fridge
 - Tortuous conversation goes nowhere so we leave.
 Benito suggests we come back when we’re more ‘trustworthy’...
-- Vlad contacts Haematoma for payment, asked to return to collect.
+- Vlad contacts Haematoma for payment, asked to return to collect

 - Sanguine attempts to contact Fabiana